 Benefits for Employees: Employees can lower their monthly expenses by using pre-tax income to pay for their commute.

-July 1, 2016: DCA is authorized to issue violations to businesses that do not comply with the law.
-The law gives employers a six-month grace period—from January 1 to July 1—to begin offering a commuter benefits program.
-Employers will not be subject to penalties for violations that take place before July 1.
-The law also gives employers 90 days to cure (correct) a violation before DCA is authorized to seek penalties.
+July 1, 2016: DCA authorized to issue violations to businesses that do not comply with the law.
+The law gave employers a six-month grace period—from January 1, 2016 to July 1, 2016—to begin offering a commuter benefits program.
+Employers were not subject to penalties for violations that took place before July 1, 2016.
+The law continues to provide employers 90 days to cure (correct) a violation before DCA is authorized to seek penalties.